ngunner/talkie-leaflet/README.md

 Talkie Leaflet/Mapbox example
 ===========

-A simple Leaflet example using Talkie, an open source library by kiln.it.
+A simple Leaflet example using Talkie, an open source library by http://kiln.it.

-To see this example live, visit [http://nicholasgunner.com/talkie-leaflet](http://nicholasgunner.com/talkie-leaflet)
+To see this example live, visit http://nicholasgunner.com/talkie-leaflet

 Talkie info - http://kiln.it/talkie/